LWhiteF/LewisPortfolio/Powerlifting Sponsorships/Overview.md

 |:---:|
 |1338.82|

-We find that the average is 1338.82 days, or approximatly 3 Years 7 Months.<br>
+looking at all 58 years of records, we find that the average is 1338.82 days, or approximatly 3 Years 7 Months.<br>
 We should take this into consideration when setting up contracts for sponsorship, as we may contract individuals that are coming to an end of their competiton life.<br>
 <br>
 <br>